licenseplated/django-nextjs/README.md

 # Django + Next.js
+**Note:** This repository is a companion for the blog post "[Building a Full-Stack App with Django and Next.js](https://blahblahblah.ninja/posts/building-a-full-stack-app/)".

 Welcome to the Django + Next.js demo project!
 This project demonstrates how to build a full-stack web application using a Django backend and a Next.js frontend.
 Both components will be containerized with Docker to ensure a consistent development environment and seamless deployment.
 Each step of the process will be documented in this README, complete with explanations and instructions.